m0g/passage/DOCUMENTATION.md

 Once the message has been retrieved, it will be deleted from the network and decrypted by user B.

 ## Technical stack

+### Storage
+Local storage of messages, dht nodes, groups...  should be stored in a SQLite database.

 ### GIT Repositories